fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 Moves the allocation from `from` to `to`, consequently deallocating `from` in this process.
 If `from` is not allocated before execution, `to` gets deallocated by the process.
-An unallocated string is equivalent to an empty string.
+An unallocated `string_type` instance is equivalent to an empty string.

 #### Syntax